 Baltimore has 2.8 million trees and is constantly finding innovative ways to increase its tree canopy cover and to reuse wood from trees that had to be removed.
 Baltimore is excited to be part of Cities4Forests in order to share its experiences and to help spread the work the city does with its residents and other cities across the world.

-The three most dominant species are silver maple (12%), linden (10%) and Norway maple (9%).
-Generally, maples, which also include sugar and red maples, are over-represented in the street tree population.
+The three most dominant species are silver maple (12 percent), linden (10) and Norway maple (9).
+Generally, maples, which also include sugar and red maples, are overrepresented in the street tree population.

 Over half of the environmental values are provided by seven species (based on tree structure and abundance): red maple, linden, Norway maple, London plane, green ash, sugar maple, and silver maple.

 TreeBaltimore, a mayoral initiative (led by the Baltimore City of Recreation and Parks in partnership with Blue Water Baltimore, the Parks & People Foundation, Baltimore Tree Trust and the Alliance for the Chesapeake Bay), aims to increase the urban tree canopy from 27.4% to 40%.